 Real-life examples:

-Pre and post judgment (variable interest rates)
+Pre and post judgment – simple calculation

 Pre and post judgment Interest (unique interest rate using the rate applicable at the start of the procedures among variable interest rates)